answebdev/amasa-music/README.md

 ## Technologies Used

+* React (Hooks)
+* React Router
+* React Helmet
-* React
+* React Bootstrap
-* The Twilight Zone custom-built API
+* The AudioDB API
-* Prism
 * CSS (CSS Modules)
-* Flexbox
-* React Helmet
-* Smoothscroll Polyfill
-* Responsively App
+* Google Fonts
 * Facebook Developer Tools (Sharing Debugger)
+* Canva
 * Netlify
-* JSON Server (for API)
-* Heroku (for API)

 [Back To Top](#Table-of-Contents)

 ## Development

-The The Twilight Zone API was developed in two phases: API Development and Site Development.
-In the API Development phase, the actual Twilight Zone API was built, deployed, and tested.
-In the Site Development phase, the React site was created for the documentation of the API.
-Details of each phase are described below.
+iSounds Music fetches data from [The AudioDB API](https://www.theaudiodb.com/api_guide.php "The AudioDB API").
+Two different endpoints were used: one endpoint to fetch artist details by name, and a second to fetch album details from the artists.
+Dynamic routing was set up so that when a user goes to an artist's page to view the album information, only that artist's album information will show in its own page with its own route and `id` in the URL.
+In addition, React Helmet was set up in such a way that the browser tab will display the particular artist's name when the user goes to the artist's album page.
+For example, if a user searches for Tom Waits, and then goes to Tom Waits's album page, the browser tab will show: "iSounds Music | Albums | Tom Waits".

 ### API Development